rockchip-linux/rkbin/doc/release/PX30_EN.md

 ### New

-1. reserved words for maskrom to add special parameters
+1. Reserved words for maskrom to add special parameters.

 ------